Menu Close

 Anatomy of External Nose

-MASKING.
-Masking is done to produce inaudibility of one sound by the presentation of another sound.
-During masking, one ear is kept busy by a narrow band noise when the other is being tested.
-Masking of the non-test ear is done in all bone conduction tests because BC signals are transmitted to both cochleae, regardless of the side on which the transducer is placed.
-However, for air conduction tests, a continuous masking noise (or masker) is required only when the interaural hearing difference (AB gap) exceeds 40 dB or more (when using supra or circum-aural headphones), or 55 dB or more (when using insert earphones).
+• Masking for Air Conduction (AC) Tests: However, for air conduction tests, a continuous masking noise (or masker) is required only when the interaural hearing difference (AB gap) exceeds 40 dB or more (when using supra or circum-aural headphones), or 55 dB or more (when using insert earphones).
 This is done to avoid transcranial transmission/ interaural attenuation/ cross-hearing and accurately measure hearing in each ear.

 Interpretation of PTA Results.
 The results of PTA can indicate different types of hearing loss:

-• Sensorineural Hearing Loss: Indicated when bone conduction thresholds are raised above 20 dB HL.
+• Sensorineural Hearing Loss: Identified when bone conduction thresholds are raised above 20 dB HL.
+There is no significant air-bone gap (typically ≤ 10 dB).

 • Mixed Hearing Loss: Occurs when bone conduction thresholds are raised above 20 dB HL, accompanied by a significant air-bone gap (ABG).

-• Determining Hearing Loss: It helps identify the type, degree, and configuration of hearing loss.
+• Determining Hearing Loss: It helps identify the type, degree, and configuration (shape of the audiogram, e.g., sloping, flat) of hearing loss.
 The air conduction pure tone audiogram primarily measures the degree of hearing loss, while the bone conduction audiogram differentiates between conductive and sensorineural hearing loss.

 • Medicolegal Assessment: PTA can confirm the degree of hearing impairment for legal and insurance purposes.